jiyapatel02/Expiry_Reminder_Project/README.md

 ## Prerequisites

-Make sure you have:
+Before running the project, make sure you have:

-* Android Studio installed.
+* Android Studio installed
-* Android SDK configured.
+* Android SDK configured
-* Kotlin support available.
+* Kotlin support
-* An Android Emulator or physical Android device.
+* Android Emulator or physical Android device
+* Internet connection for the initial Gradle synchronization

 ## Clone the Repository